5 things to remember if you want your wedding photography to be successful.

 Share a (short) photo list

 Also, ask for their advice and be open for their feedback.
 Each person has different taste and interest.
-Your photographers really want to take the photos you like more than anything else.
-But sometimes, it is not possible for certain lighting conditions and location.
+Sometimes, thing you like is not possible with certain lighting conditions and location.
 That's why we said "be open for their feedback".
-The easiest way to do this is via a Pinterest shot list.
+The easiest way to do this is via a Pinterest board.
 Pin what you like and share them with your photographers.
 Visual photos are always better than word descriptions.
+We discuss further on how to make a good list in this post: Should I have a shot list for my wedding

 Tell your guests to put their phone and camera away